hungyu99/free-stratum-bridge/README.md

 ```

 To recap the entire process of initiating the compilation and launching
-the karlsen dridge, follow these steps:
+the free dridge, follow these steps:

 ```
 cd cmd/karlsenbridge